cozis/Noja/docs/04_Functions.md

 print(iDontReturnExplicitly(), '\n'); # Prints: none
 ```

-## Multiple returns
+## Multiple return values
 Functions may return more than one value:
 ```py
 fun swap(a, b)
     return b, a;
 ```

-When a calling a function with more than one return value in an expression, only the first return value is considered.
+When calling a function with more than one return value in an expression, only the first return value is considered.

 ```py
 fun returnTwoThings()